 What content is included under each of these training topics and what type of funds are used for this activity?
-Which type of providers are included in these training and professional development activities?
-Licensed center- based License exempt center- based Licensed family child care home License- exempt family child care home In- home care (care in the child's own home) Providing this training will increase director and owner capacity and provide tools and resources.
-The 12-month grant is expected to be effective February 2021. v.
-Providing onsite or accessible comprehensive services for children and developing community partnerships that promote families' access to services that support their children's learning and development.
-Describe the content and funding: Click or tap here to enter text. vi.
-Using data to guide program evaluation to ensure continuous improvement 98.53(a)(1)(ii)).
-Describe the content and funding: The revised Texas Rising Star Guidelines now require programs to participate in a Continuous Quality Improvement Plan (CQIP). vii.
+Which type of providers are included in these trainin and professional development activities?
+Licensed center- based License exempt center- based License d family child care home License- exempt family child care home In-home care (care in the child's own home) programs to participate in a Continuous Quality Improvement Plan (CQIP). vii.
 Caring for children of families in geographic areas with significant concentrations of poverty and unemployment.
 Describe the content and funding: Click or tap here to enter text. viii.
 Caring for and supporting the development of children with disabilities and developmental delays 98.53 (a)(1)(i)(B).
-Describe the content and funding: Training is available online through Texas A&M AgriLife Extension Service's Including Children with Special Needs web page at https://agrilifelearn.tamu.edu/catalog?pagename=Including- Children-with-Special-Needs ix.
+Describe the content and funding: Training is available online through Texas A&M AgriLife Extension Service's Including Children with Special Needs web page at https://agrilifelearn.tamu.edu/catalog?pagename=Inc luding-Children-with-Special-Needs ix.
 Supporting the positive development of school-age children (98.53(a)(1)(iii).
 Describe the content and funding: Click or tap here to enter text. x.
 Other.
+Describe: Click or tap here to enter text.